-A story written by guest author Brian Kohl:
+A story about life, liberty, and riding motorcycles, written by guest author Brian Kohl:

 You ever plan the way something is going to go, and it blows up in your face?

 Like most people, I have faced a few life-changing decisions in the past few years.
 I exited the military after almost 8 years of service, worked in a shithole dive bar making $15 a night in tips on a good night, sold Harley Davidson Motorcycles, changed careers again, began finishing my degree (for a second time), helped my wife make a beautiful baby girl, then went back to selling Harleys.
 Not bad for two years time.

 Today, however, was different.
 The grass still needed cut, I had a paper due by midnight, still had to go into work, get the kid ready for Nana’s, feed the dog, let the dog out, play with the dog, clean the basement, clean the garage, fill in the holes in the yard…well you get the idea.
 But I decided today to do something I hadn’t done in a long time, just take a back road.
 Hell, I was happy to get a chance to just get out on the bike.